TERMS AND CONDITIONS

 What customers should expect of coaches, and what coaches expect of them:

 The coaches’ responsibility is to facilitate on-cycle learning in a safe and responsible manner.
 Experience has shown us that not everyone who enrolls in a motorcycle rider course is ready to ride at this time.
 The problem could be one of nervousness, balance, coordination, or repeated failures to respond to coaching.
-Your coaches will do everything required by the curriculum and within the limits of safety to coach each student to me the minimum standards required by the DMV.
+Your coaches will do everything required by the curriculum and within the limits of safety to coach each student to meet the minimum standards required by the DMV.
 However, there is NO GUARANTEE that everyone who has enrolled in this course will meet those standards as relates to the knowledge and/or riding skills evaluations.
-Unsafe conditions will not be allowed, and coaches will excuse from further riding any student who, in their view, presents a safety hazard to themselves and/or their classmates, or repeatedly fails to respond to coaching.
+Unsafe conditions will not be allowed, and coaches will excuse from further riding any student who, in their view, presents a safety hazard to themselves, or their classmates, or repeatedly fails to respond to coaching.